ParkerTools/Modular-Media-Server/README.md

 faq.html              Troubleshooting
 install.sh            CLI equivalent of the generator .nojekyll             Tells GitHub Pages to skip Jekyll

+TEMPLATE.md           Brief for building a sibling site in this style starter.html          The design system as a working page.
+Marked noindex —
+                      it is a reference, not part of the site
 ```

 Static HTML with no build step.
 Every page is self-contained; the only external requests are